SV

 Correct Answer: C. Convection currents in the mantle

-Convection currents in the Earth's mantle are the primary driver of plate movement.
-Heat from the core causes magma to rise, cool, and sink in a continuous cycle.
-This process exerts a dragging force on the lithospheric plates above.
+• **Convection currents in the mantle** = the primary driver of plate movement, where heat from the core causes magma to rise, cool, and sink in a continuous cycle. • **2,900 km** — the depth of the mantle where these convection currents operate, exerting a dragging force on the lithospheric plates above. • 💡 Wrong-option analysis: Oceanic tides: caused by lunar gravity, too weak to move plates; Lunar gravity: affects tides but is not the primary plate driver; Earth's rotation: contributes minimally compared to mantle convection.

 Which mountain range was formed by the collision of the Indian Plate and the Eurasian Plate?